 - There are many causes of blindness – some are treatable, some are not.

-- Book an appointment with your vet if you suspect your dog is losing their sight.
+- Contact your vet if you suspect your dog is losing their sight.

 How can I tell if my dog is blind?